Chase Oliver

 Chase Russell Oliver (born August 16, 1985) is an American political activist and politician who was the nominee of the Libertarian Party for the 2024 United States presidential election.
 Oliver finished fifth in the popular vote with 0.4% and 650,126 votes.
 Oliver was the Libertarian candidate for the 2022 United States Senate election in Georgia and the 2020 Georgia's 5th congressional district special election.
 The Gazette described him as a "pro-gun, pro-police reform, pro-choice Libertarian" who is "armed and gay".

 In Georgia's 2022 Senate election, Oliver received over 2% of the popular vote.
-Supporters of both major parties characterized him as a spoiler candidate who forced Raphael Warnock into a run-off against Herschel Walker.
+Supporters of both major parties characterized him as a spoiler candidate who forced Raphael Warnock into a run-off against Herschel Walker, which Warnock narrowly won.

 Early life

 Oliver was born on August 16, 1985, in Nashville, Tennessee.
 He worked in the restaurant business for 13 years prior to his involvement in political activism.